WQB: Pioneer broadcasting station status

 At the time WQB received its initial (and only) station license in August 1921, there were no regulations in the United States defining broadcasting stations, so stations operating under an assortment of classifications were permitted to make regular broadcasts.
 Effective December 1, 1921, the Department of Commerce, which regulated U.S. radio at this time, established the first formal broadcasting service regulations, now requiring that stations making broadcasts intended for the general public had to hold a Limited Commercial license that specified operation on the designated broadcasting wavelengths of 360 meters (833 kHz) for entertainment, and 485 meters (619 kHz) for market and weather reports.

 When this new standard was adopted, WQB already held a Limited Commercial license, and station publicity in early 1922 reported that the station was now transmitting on 360 meters.
 However, in the Department of Commerce's first cumulative list of broadcasting stations, dated April 1, 1922, WQB was not included among the 67 listed stations, nor was it included on any of the department's subsequent lists.
 In addition, WQB's eventual deletion was reported in "Commercial Land Stations" section of Radio Service Bulletin, instead of the "Broadcasting Station" section.
 It appears WQB was omitted from Commerce's broadcasting station lists because its August 1921 license specified operation on the wavelengths of 200, 300, and 375 meters, and it never received a license reflecting its later operation on 360 meters.

-Independent of its formal classification, WQB was one of the first post-World War One stations to conduct regular entertainment broadcasts.
+Independent of its formal classification, WQB was one of the first post-World War I stations to conduct regular entertainment broadcasts.
+(Note: According to the Department of Commerce accounting, the first broadcasting station in the state of Connecticut was A. C. Gilbert Company's WCJ in New Haven, licensed on September 29, 1921.
+WCJ was deleted on December 1, 1922.)
 In addition, when the Federal Radio Commission archived its early broadcasting station license holdings, WQB's file was included in its "Deleted broadcast license files (1921-1927)" collection.